DanielSchuette/cc_template/README.md

 maybe the target, so that you don't get confused why it is there in 6 months from now).
 But let me say this: on a reasonable Linux distro, all those programs are just one package manager invocation away, anyways :)

+# Incomplete Parts of the Template
+This template can be used to quickly get going with a `C++` (or after simple modifications, `C`) project.
+It anticipates the workflow I typically establish for most of my projects of a certain size, that's mainly:

+- recompiling source files that changed
+- running a binary target with specific command line options for testing
+- debugging and profiling the resulting binary
+- packaging object files into an archive
+- testing of classes/methods/functions in a library

+Currently, the last part is what's really lacking.
+The directory structure and `Makefile`s facilitate the development of a test suite under `tests`, but I _do not_ include a testing framework.
+Usually, I develop one according to specific project requirements.
+In the future, I might include a simple test runner in this repository, along with basic logging facilities and commonly used I/O functions.
+We'll see.

 # License
 This project includes a [GPLv3](./LICENSE.md) license, but every user is